 Its official name is the Dementia Tracer Program but, fittingly, we call this world-first project of it's type, ‘Sterling’s Dream’ in honour of its staunchest supporter.

 The last four years has seen Sterling and The Common Good set about raising the funds to cover the costs of crucial new technology, and take our radiologists and researchers to the point where patients can now safely go through the trials.

 We are so grateful to the thousands of people who have contributed to the first stage of this research.
 With this support, our research team led by Dr Eamonn Eeles (pictured above, on right) from The Prince Charles Hospital, with a specialist medical team and imaging experts from the CSIRO and the Queensland Brain Institute, have created a way to map the human brain using a novel isotope to see what the early signs of dementia look like.

 50 patients with Alzheimer’s and 10 healthy individuals will participate in several tests, including memory and brain scans using Positron Emmission Tomography (PET) and Magnetic Resonance Imaging (MRI) brain scans.

 This is a whole new world of research.
 The ability to read the brain would fast-track the development of drugs that researchers believe could halt the progression of the disease.

 So far, we have raised half the funds needed to sustain this project.
-This Christmas, you can help secure the remaining $200,000 by Monday 16 December to fund these critical trials.
+This Christmas, you can help secure the remaining $200,000 to fund these critical trials.
 Dr Eeles explains:

 “By using this innovative scanner, and a radioactive tracer, we will be able to directly measure chemical signals in the memory-forming part of the brain.
 This imaging, together with the scans, will give us the best look yet into the workings of the brain, and enable us to better evaluate changes that happen with early onset of Alzheimer’s disease.